RzaAsadov/RzaAsadov/README.md

--  Hi, I’m Rza Asadov
+-  Hi, I’m Rza Asadov.
+I am from Azerbaijan.

 -  I’m very interested in development of Scalable and Hi-tech  software.
 Currently i am learning and working on big data technology stack.